Why Generalists Are Killing Your Sales Pipelineby Steve Carlisle

 The specialist versus generalist debate is a decades-old argument with published research dating back to the 1970s.
 In the past, the prevailing trend leaned toward generalists, the logic being if one has a jack-of-all-trades sales team, they can speak to any buyer and not risk losing potential business.
 Once considered sound logic in the boardroom, today it is laden with issues that can cripple a sales pipeline.

-Like many sales exercises, it is prudent to put yourself into the seat of your buyer and see from their perspective.
+Like many sales exercises, it is prudent to put yourself into the seat of your buyer and see things from their perspective.
 Consider the following scenario: A large company is looking for a new marketing firm.
 Of their final two selections, both firms are equal in nearly every regard except specialization.
-Company A has a large and varied portfolio and company B has a similarly large portfolio that is specialized the prospect’s industry.
-Companies A and B can both get the job done well, but the prospect is going to select the specialized partner over the generalist company 9 times out of ten.
+Company A has a large and varied portfolio, while company B has a similarly large portfolio.
+However, company B’s portfolio is specialized in the prospect’s industry.
+Companies A and B can both get the job done well, but the prospect is going to select the specialized partner over the generalist nine times out of ten.

-This is because the buyer’s perception is that the specialist is going to have a deeper understanding of their needs and therefore provide more value than the generalist.
+Naturally, the buyer’s perception is that the specialist is going to have a deeper understanding of their needs and provide more value than the generalist.
 This holds true at the company level and the sales level.
-Sales is not only about conveying value, but also about people and relationships.
-Sales specialists will hold a deeper understanding of the industry and are better able to lend valuable insight to the prospect.
+Sales is not only about conveying value, but also about creating relationships.
+Sales specialists have a deeper understanding of the industry and are better able to lend valuable insight to the prospect.
 This creates an environment that is favorable for nurturing a trusted and meaningful relationship.
-A sales person that can walk the walk and talk the talk holds far more value for the buyer, and this can be directly linked to increases in sales revenue and retention.
+A salesperson who can walk the walk and talk the talk holds far more value for the buyer, and this can be directly linked to increases in sales revenue and retention.